LinuXcien/KioskPi/README.md

 >cd ~/bin
 >./installKiosk.sh

-Check for any errors (all output is also logged to an installation log file, filename something like: `installKiosk_YYYYMMDDHHMMSS.log`
+Check for any errors (all output is also logged to an installation log file, filename something like: `installKiosk_YYYYMMDDHHMMSS.log`.
+Make sure all scripts and Python code are executable for the installation use (pi).

 Reboot the Raspberry Pi and watch the console!